ministryofjustice/money-to-prisoners/style-guide.md

 Commits
 -------

-Keep the commit tree tidy – squash fixups, rebase branches onto master to have few branches in parallel and do not merge master into a feature branch.
+Keep the commit tree tidy – squash fixups, rebase branches onto ``main`` to have few branches in parallel and do not merge ``main`` back into a feature branch.

 Use the imperative mood for a short first line of the message.
 For example, “*Add* more filtering options to credit api” or “*Fix* time zone bug in digital take-up calculation”.